 That’s why the college has recently expanded its academic offerings to now include associate and bachelor’s degree programs in mechatronics technology.
 Classes for these programs will begin in the fall 2019 semester.

-Graduates of the Associate in Applied Science (AAS) degree in mechatronics technology will be able to continue their education in the Bachelor of Science degree program of the same name.
+Graduates of the Associate in Applied Science (AAS) degree in mechatronics technology will be able to continue their education in the Bachelor of Science (BS) degree program of the same name.

 Mechatronics interweaves electrical, mechanical, and computer engineering technology with applications in automated industrial processes and robotics.
 Mechatronics professionals design and maintain automated equipment in laboratories, offices, or on-site at manufacturing plants.